configcat/docs/website/docs/sdk-reference/elixir.md

 ### JSON File

-The SDK can be set up to load your feature flag & setting overrides from a file.
+The SDK can load your feature flag & setting overrides from a file.

 #### File
 ```elixir